 Since San Onofre supplied enough electricity to power 1.4 million homes, according to published information in The Fresno Bee editorial “San Onofre closure will test state’s power grid,” and since over 15 percent of the state’s electricity supply came courtesy of San Onofre and Diablo Canyon – the latter now the one remaining nuclear power generating facility in state, other generators, obviously, will have to pick up the slack.
 In a state where sustained summer temps over 100 degrees are not uncommon in many places, the power grid will have its work cut out.

-On the Natural Resources Defense Council Switchboard Blog on April 19, 2011 in “A Golden Future for the Renewable State,” NRDC Senior Scientist Peter Miller wrote: “While Congress stalls on America’s clean energy future, California is already making renewable energy the resource with which we’ll power our way to the future.
+On the Expert Blog site in “A Golden Future for the Renewable State” posted on April 19, 2011, Natural Resources Defense Council Senior Scientist Peter Miller wrote: “While Congress stalls on America’s clean energy future, California is already making renewable energy the resource with which we’ll power our way to the future.
 Just last month, the California Legislature passed the 33 percent Renewable Portfolio Standard with broad bipartisan majorities.
 This legislation increases the share of renewable energy supplied by electricity providers to 33 percent by 2020.”

 Added Miller, “Under Senator Joe Simitian’s 33 percent [Renewable Portfolio Standard] bill, electricity providers are required to obtain one-third of their electricity from renewable resources, including solar, wind, biomass, geothermal, and small hydroelectric plants.
 And we’re well on our way to meeting the 33 percent goal.
 The California Independent System Operator has already approved enough transmission to get us to 33 percent.
 Utilities [Pacific Gas & Electric], Southern California Edison and San Diego Gas&Electric have signed power purchase agreements for more than 20,000 [megawatts] to reach that goal.
 And last year, the California Energy Commission approved almost 4,200 [megawatts] of new solar thermal capacity in the state.”